GoogleCloudPlatform/php-docker/php-nginx/README.md

   provide an easier way to install extensions.
 - PHP 7 installation is still missing various extensions including suhosin.
+- As a security measure, the directory specified as "DOCUMENT_ROOT" (defaults to `/app`), is changed to read-only during the build.
+If you need to write under this directory, you need to make it writeable to the `www-data` user as a separate step in your own `Dockerfile`.

 ## What does this image do